Usually people avoid eye contact, so why not run a party where we avoid not making eye contact?

 To attain parole, you must make silent, present eye contact with another jailee for two minutes straight. […]

-and title:
+and a catchy title:

-Group eye contact was so goofy!
+Group eye contact was so goofy!—

 The design made it easier to access a range from flirty and fun to deep and serious.
 The event was higher intensity by default.